Scientists

 As another way to help children understand body awareness, we directed their attention inside their bodies to the subtle qualities of spatial organization.
 For example: While children were lying on their backs, we playfully asked, “How big a mongoose (or squirrel) can run under your neck?”
 Then we asked them to feel (with their hands) behind their necks and asked, “Were the spaces as big or small as you thought?”
 Imagining the mongoose’s height helped the children understand the actual size of space between the back of their bodies and the floor.
 The ability to feel with their hand behind their necks allowed them to compare their bodies’ actual structure with their perceptions.

-How Much of the Body or Perception is in Awareness?
+How Much of the Body and Perception is in Awareness?

 Notice the movement instructions also taught children the connection between perceptions, intentions, and actions.
 “Perception” was what the children thought they felt inside their bodies.
 “Intention” was the direction of their attention versus what was asked, and “action” was the feeling of the body on the floor, the sense of the floor, and the feeling of touching behind their necks.